retrocomputacion/retrobbs/readme.md

 All plug-in modules should implement at least two functions:

-__setup()__ : Calling this function returns a tuple consisting of the plug-in name in uppercase, which will be used as the callable function on the config file.
+__setup()__ : This function must returns a tuple consisting of the plug-in name in uppercase, which will be used as the callable function on the config file.
 And a list of parameters, each element being a tuple itself.
 This tuple is made of the parameter name to use in the config file, and the corresponding default value in case the parameter is not found.

 Example of the returned tuple for a plugin that will use the name 'CHAT' with parameters 'channel' and 'nick', which default to 'offtopic' and 'John' respectively:
 ```python
 ('CHAT',[('channel','offtopic'),('nick','John')])
 ```

-__plugfunction(conn, \<extra parameters\>)__ : The BBS will call this function to perform the plug-in task.<br>The first parameter **\<conn\>** is a Connection object (see Chapter 4) to which the plug-in should direct its output.<br>Any extra parameters will follow, with the same names as returned by setup().
+__plugfunction(conn, \<extra parameters\>)__ : The BBS will call this function to perform the plug-in's task.<br>The first parameter **\<conn\>** is a Connection object (see Chapter 4) to which the plug-in should direct its output.<br>Any extra parameters will follow, with the same names as returned by setup().

 ---
 # 3.1 Included Plug-Ins